genepi/michigan-imputationserver/docs/tutorials/local-PGS-server.md

 ```bash
 mkdir pgscalcserver
 ```
->[!TIP]
+!!! info

-> In a Slurm setup, make sure this directory is located on a shared drive that is accessible by all nodes.
+    In a Slurm setup, make sure this directory is located on a shared drive that is accessible by all nodes.

 ### Step 2 - Install Cloudgene